 Would you buy a new car sight unseen?
 Probably not given the type of investment you’d be making.
-So why take a similar risk with your career by posting your resume on a job web posting board where anyone with an account—legitimate business or scammer—can access YOUR personal information?
+So why take a similar risk with your career by posting your resume on an online job board where anyone with an account—legitimate business or scammer—can access YOUR personal information?

-With the rate of identity thefts on the rise and the number of new job boards that seem to be popping up promising to put your credentials in front of “thousands” of employers, it’s never been more important than before to “look before you leap,” regarding exposing your personal and professional information to unscrupulous eyes.
+It’s never been more important than before to “look before you leap.”
+With the rate of identity thefts on the rise and the number of new job boards that seem to be popping up promising to put your credentials in front of “thousands” of employers, you’re risking exposing your personal and professional information to unscrupulous eyes.

-Here are some online job search safety tips to help you make sure you are sharing your information with reputable job search sources:
+Below are online job search safety tips to help make sure you’re sharing your information with reputable job search sources: